Post-Isolation Life: Reflections on Reopening and Reconnecting

 Another constructive element to come from COVID-19 is the decrease in stigma around eating disorders.
 There’ve been a number of regular commentaries in the media on the increase in eating disorders during the pandemic.
 People know a little bit more, they’ve heard a little bit more, and they’ve been staring at their social media more.
 They’ve seen the conversations of celebrities who have been talking about having had an eating disorder.
 I think the awareness of eating disorders is much higher now and the stigma is a little bit lower.
 This will help people better access care and let people know they’re struggling.

 Other than a strong motivation to double down our focus on connection, COVID-19 silver linings are in short supply in relation to eating disorder treatment.
 I think it’s helped us more easily tell someone when we’re sick — whether that’s experiencing cold symptoms and not reporting to work, telling someone that you’re struggling with an eating disorder, or something else.
-I hope we learn that lesson as a society — that it’s okay to say when something is wrong, because there is always help for what you need.
+I hope we learn that lesson as a society — that it’s okay to say when something is wrong because there is always help for what you need.
 Being able to say, “I’m not okay.
 Can you help me?” helps you and your neighbor stay safer.

 If you or a loved one needs help and is interested in learning more about eating disorder recovery, explore Veritas’ core program elements.

 Dr. Lampert is the Chief Strategy Officer for Accanto Health, with brands Veritas Collaborative and The Emily Program.
 Additionally, Dr. Lampert is Co-Founder and President of the REDC, the national consortium representing eating disorders care focused on treatment standards, best practices, access to care, and collaborative research.
-She is also Treasurer of the Eating Disorders Coalition, a DC-based national organization for eating disorders policy and advocacy, and a Board Member of WithAll, a Minnesota-based organization that empowers eating disorder prevention and strengthens support for recovery.
+She is also a Board Member of the Eating Disorders Coalition, a DC-based national organization for eating disorders policy and advocacy, and a Board Member of WithAll, a Minnesota-based organization that empowers eating disorder prevention and strengthens support for recovery.
 She holds an adjunct graduate faculty position in the Department of Food Science and Nutrition at the University of Minnesota.

 Dr. Lampert completed her doctorate degree in Nutrition and Epidemiology and Master of Public Health degree in Public Health Nutrition at the University of Minnesota.
 She earned a Master of Science degree in Nutrition at the University of Vermont and completed her dietetic internship at the University of Minnesota Hospital and Clinics.
 She has an expansive range of policy, clinical, research, education, teaching, and program development experience in the area of eating disorders.